 Other Considerations to Keep in Mind

-Some people might not take into consideration the smell of a salon during their search, but this is one aspect that’s actually important (from a health standpoint, anyway).
-The various treatments, chemicals, and products used in a nail salon can cause a very strong odor.
+Some people might not consider a salon’s smell during their search, but this is one aspect that’s important (from a health standpoint, anyway).
+The various treatments, chemicals, and products used in a nail salon can cause a strong odor.

 There’s not much danger to inhaling small amounts of the odors produced in a nail salon.
 However, if the smell is persistent (and very noticeable when you walk into the salon), there’s a good chance that the salon doesn’t have a proper ventilation system installed.